schungx/Dojo-TypeScript/Manual.md

 TypeScript will complain that it doesn't find your module (since it doesn't understand that you have "mapped" a path to its prefix).

-A simpler way is to generate a ".d.ts" type definition file for your module, and then use the "/// <reference path="..."/>" syntax to load it.
+A simpler way is to generate a `.d.ts` type definition file for your module, and then use the `/// <reference path="..."/>` syntax to load it.
 You will then be able to use that module in TypeScript and TypeScript will not attempt to locate that module file (which it won't find).
 This method, however, necessitates the regeneration of a lot of type definition files